UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 UON will not accept applications without the support of a nominated supervisor.
 It is important that there is potential supervision available before applicants take the time to submit their application.

 Support from a potential supervisor is needed before your application can be considered but does not guarantee that you will be offered admission or awarded a scholarship.

 All Commonwealth Government and UON scholarship applicants must complete an Expression of Interest (EOI) form and have it signed by a potential UON supervisor to be considered for scholarship.
 You should upload the EOI form with your online application.
 The potential supervisor will also provide you with a code to be included in your application.

-You can find potential supervisors using the UON Find a Researcher search function.
+You can find potential supervisors using the UON Find a Supervisor search function.

 You can elect to start your degree at anytime.

 However, if you are awarded a scholarship there will be time limits placed on your commencement date.
 Please visit Scholarships for more information or refer to your offer letter.